leixiaofeng-astar/eye_rasabot/data/nlu.md

 - Why do some people get myopia and others do not?
 - Does near work lead to myopia?
 - My child’s myopia is increasing rapidly, what is the reason?

-## intent: myopia-symptoms_signs-cornearefractive
-- What are the possible complications of myopia?
-- What are long term effects of myopia
-- Should I be worried if my child is short sighted
-- Is myopia a problem?
-- What are the dangers of myopia?
-- Is myopia dangerous?
-- Can myopia cause blindness?
-- Can myopia cause retinal detachment?
-- What are other eye conditions associated with myopia?
-- What must I look out for if I am myopic?
-- What are the issues with myopia?
-- If I have high myopia, am I at risk of retinal detachment?
-- What are the consequences of developing myopia?
-- Should I be worried about developing myopia?

 ## intent: myopia-treatment_general-cornearefractive
 - What are the treatment options for myopia?